-In order for your script to make use of autoscaling you will need to specify the options --provisioner=aws and --nodeType=<> where nodeType is the name of an EC2 instance type.
+There are a number of autoscaling specific options, but only 2 options are strictly necessary to enable autoscaling: --provisioner=aws and --nodeType=<>.
 These options, respectively, tell Toil that we are running on AWS (currently the only supported autoscaling environment) and which instance type to use for the Toil worker instances.
-Here is an example: